Some people chase conflict and thrive on being argumentative. But, for most of us, arguing is not on our list of daily to do’s, especially at work.

 Is There Really A Conflict Or Did Your Feelings Get Hurt

 One of the biggest causes of conflict I see from all levels of professionals is hurt feelings.
-I have witnessed this with both staffers and managers, time and time again throughout my career.
-In business, it’s important to remove the personal and focus on the professional.
-There’s no room for walking around wounded.
+I have witnessed this with both individual contributors and managers repeatedly throughout my career.
+In business, it’s important to remove personal feelings and focus on professional ideas.
+There’s no room for the walking wounded.

 To succeed professionally, you have to be objective about your performance and ideas.
 Sometimes you’ll hear no. Sometimes you won’t get support from your team on a big idea and you may even be told you’ve failed.